Coronavirus: Joint Anzac Day services at Gallipoli cancelled

 Gallipoli is the biggest overseas Anzac Day commemoration New Zealand jointly runs with Australia.

-The Ministry of Foreign Affairs and Trade leads on other commemorations in capitals across the world, and decisions on these are being made on a case-by-case basis.
+The Ministry of Foreign Affairs and Trade makes decisions on other commemorations in capitals across the world, and these are being made on a case-by-case basis.